Putin says Russia will do its utmost to ease tensions on Korean Peninsula

-"I do not even want to think about that (a nuclear war between North Korea and the United States - TASS).
+"I do not even want to think about that (a nuclear war between North Korea and the United States).
 We are scared at the mere thought of it.
 If there is someone who is not interested in that, it is we.
 North Korea is our neighbor.
 The test site, which has been destroyed in North Korea, is located 190 kilometers away from Russia’s border, if I am not mistaken.
-That’s very important for us, and we will do our utmost to ease tensions on the Korean Peninsula," Putin said in an interview broadcast on Monday.
+That’s very important for us, and we will do our utmost to ease tensions on the Korean Peninsula," Putin said in an interview broadcast.

 Follow Trend on Telegram.
 Only most interesting and important news